Keto Diet Plan for Beginners

 All grains and starches

 Fruits contain a lot of carbohydrates.
-They are treated as natural candies.
-Berries are good and can be consumed but in moderation when on a keto diet.
+Berries can be consumed in moderation on a keto diet.
 Small amounts of blackberries, raspberries, and strawberries are good.
 However, blueberries should be consumed infrequently and in small quantities as well.
 Tropical fruits such as mango, banana, papaya and other high-carb fruits like grapes and tangerine should be out of your diet.
 Pure fruit juices are also not good.
 You can make smoothies instead.
 Smoothies contain high fiber content which is more satiating compared to juices that have high sugar levels.

 Sugar or any other soft drink are not recommended in a keto diet.
 Avoid foods that contain processed sugar like candy sweets, donuts, frozen treats, cookies and chocolate bars, and breakfast cereals.
 Be sure to read labels to check any hidden sugars particularly in foods such as sweetened sauces, dips, packaged goods, dressings, and condiments.
 Artificial sweeteners, and other sugar-rich foods that stimulate appetite and cause cravings.
 Sugar can quickly kick you out of ketosis, and you should stay away from it.